Baking ryebread with sour dough

 • 1 kg rye flour

-This is when you put aside a clump of your dough that will serve as sour dough batch for when you bake again in a few weeks.
+This is when you put aside a clump of your dough that will serve as a sour dough batch for next time when you bake again.

-Grease up three large baking tins with vegetable oil.
-Cover the bottoms of the tins with baking foil to make life easier for getting the breads out after baking.
+The three large baking tins I use have a volume each of about 4.5 litre.
+Grease them up with oil.
+Cover the bottoms of the tins with baking foil (not aluminium foil) to make life easy when getting the breads out after baking.
 Put the dough in the tins so they are a bit more than half filled.
-Even out the doughs in the tins.
-Grease the surfaces with oil to preserve their humidity and sprinkle some sesame seed on it for decoration.
-Cover the tins with alu foil and put them into the warm place for the dough to raise another 15-20 hours.
+Even out the doughs in the tins with a flat spoon.
+Paint the surfaces with a thin layer of oil to preserve the humidity of the breads and to ensure the breads come out with a soft crust.
+Optionally sprinkle some sesame seed on afterwards for decoration.
+Cover the tins with alu foil and put them back into the warm place for the dough to raise another 15-20 hours.

 • light vegetable oil